Yutakamidori ゆたかみどり

 Characteristics

-Yutakamidori is a cultivar primarily used for sencha, or kabuse in particular, with deep steamed styles with high firing.
-Yutakamidori is an early budding cultivar, with good yield, more astringent than Yabukita and weak against cold.
-Its early budding characteristics together with a weakness against cold weather is one of the main reasons is grown mostly grown in Kagoshima or southern regions.
+Yutakamidori is a sencha cultivar, particularly kabuse, known in Kagoshima for its deep steamed style and high firing.
+It’s an early budding cultivar with a good yield, but is more astringent than Yabukita and susceptible to cold.
+This is why it is mainly grown in Kagoshima or other southern regions.
 In terms of pests, it is a cultivar resistant to antrachnose.

 References